-Yes you can.
-You may have to splice wires and will need to connect all the 4 wires correctly.
+Yes, you can.
+You may have to splice wires and will need to connect all 4 wires correctly.
 The new connections tend to corrode and cause problems down the line.
 Make sure to insulate the wires properly.

-Most common Honda oxygen sensor thread is: 18 mm x 1.5 mm
+The most common Honda oxygen sensor thread is 18 mm x 1.5 mm.

 What are some symptoms that my Honda oxygen sensor is bad?

-Check engine light and poor fuel econommy are the most common.
+Check engine light and poor fuel economy are the most common.

 What socket size is used on the Honda oxygen sensor?